Performance of the stochastic MV-PURE estimator in highly noisy settings

-We consider the problem of linear estimation of $\x$ given $\y$ with the mean-square-error as the performance criterion.
-Thus, we seek to find a fixed matrix $\W\in\mn$, called here an estimator, for which the estimate of $\x$ given by
+We consider the problem of linear estimation of $\x$ given $\y$ with the mean-square-error (MSE) as the performance criterion.
+Thus, one seeks a fixed matrix $\W\in\mn$, called here an estimator, for which an estimate of $\x$ given by

-is optimal with respect to a certain criterion related to the mean-square-error (MSE) of~$\widehat{\x}$:
+is optimal with respect to a certain criterion related to the MSE of~$\widehat{\x}$: